Support Centre

 5.1.
 Consent

-Consent must be a free, informed, and unequivocal expression by which the data subject agrees to the processing of their personal data for a specific purpose and can be applied to 'regular' personal data and sensitive personal data (Articles 7, 11, and 14 of the LGPD).
+Consent must be a free, informed, and unequivocal expression by which the data subject agrees to the processing of their personal data for a specific purpose and can be applied to 'regular' personal data, sensitive personal data and data processing activities of children and adolescents (Articles 7, 11, and 14 of the LGPD).
 In addition, in the case of processing sensitive data based on consent, it is necessary that the consent be obtained in a specific and highlighted form, as provided in Article 11(I) of LGPD.
 It is recommended that the authorization be included separately from the main text or; furthermore, that resources be used to highlight the consent, and to indicate which sensitive data will be collected and for which specific purpose the same will be used by the processing agent.

 Regarding consent, the ANPD in its Cookies Guidance points out that: